-This is also the final Ekadasi before Gaura Purnuma, 2022 (March 18 in India/March 17 in North America).
-This is an auspicious time to contribute financially towards the TOVP Marathon to open the TOVP in 2024.
-There are many, many different types of sponsorships available and most are pledges which can be paid over several months.
-Visit the Seva Opportunities page for more information.
+This is also the final Ekadasi before Gaura Purnuma, 2023 (March 7 in India/March 6 in North America) and is an auspicious time to contribute financially towards the completion and opening of Lord Nrsimhadeva’s Temple Hall in October.
+There are many, many different types of sponsorships available and most are pledges which can be paid over two years.
+Visit the Give To Nrsimha page for more information.
+Visit the Give To Nrsimha 2023 Fundraiser page for more information.

-NOTE: Amalaki-vrata Ekadasi is observed on March 13 worldwide.
-Please refer to your local calendar through www.gopal.home.sk/gcal.
+NOTE: Amalaki-vrata Ekadasi is observed on March 2 in most of the U.S. and on March 3 in India.
+Please refer to your local calendar through www.vaisnavacalendar.info.

 View, download and share the TOVP 2022 Calendar.